 “The Glove Thief”, her debut album was received with critical acclaim for its catchy melodies and unusual literary lyric writing.
 She became known for her crystalline vocals and sixties jazz chords.
 After its release, Carly continued to perform and tour with other international acts in Ireland, France, the UK and East Coast US, making many special live, radio, TV, and festival appearances.
 Her next recording session would be an acoustic album made in Damien Rice's home studio.

 Carly moved back to Paris in 2012, to pursue various musical collaborations with French arrangers and pop groups (Jean Claude Vannier, Syd Matters and Nouvelle Vague).
 She met British songwriter Richard Walters with whom she sang and co-wrote several songs.
 She performed as a guest with many different artists and projects from folk to pop to electronica, often lending her voice and music to TV and Film soundtracks.
 After the success of her home-made music videos on music television, she embarked on a career in the cinema, working as a film director, screenwriter, composer and director of photography.

 “Ma Sacrée Jeunesse”, her first feature film recounts the day in the life of an introspective French girl and pays homage to sixties new wave cinema.
 Her second feature "The Runaway kids" is in pre-production.
-The brand new solo album “Journey to the end of the waves” is scheduled to be released in Autumn/Winter 2017.
+The brand new solo album “Journey to the end of the waves” is scheduled to be released in January 2018.